1980 NCAA Division I-A football season: November

 November 1: After five straight weeks with at least one major upset, this may have been the craziest day of all.
-No. 1 Alabama, which had held the top ranking for six weeks and was riding a 28-game winning streak, was knocked off by Mississippi State, 6-3; similar to the earlier Nebraska-Florida State game, the favored team lost on a late fumble at the three-yard line.
-No. 2 UCLA heard the news of Alabama’s loss, but the Bruins could not take advantage, falling 23-17 to Arizona in Tucson.
-No. 3 Notre Dame shut out Navy 33-0.
-No. 4 Georgia squeaked past No. 14 South Carolina 13-10 in a matchup between star running backs Herschel Walker and George Rogers.
-No. 5 Florida State crushed Tulsa 45-2, No. 7 USC blew California out 60-7, and No. 8 Nebraska defeated No. 15 Missouri 38-16.
+No. 1 Alabama, which had held the top ranking for six weeks and was riding a 28-game winning streak, was knocked off by Mississippi State, 6–3; similar to the earlier Nebraska-Florida State game, the favored team lost on a late fumble at the three-yard line.
+No. 2 UCLA heard the news of Alabama's loss, but the Bruins could not take advantage, falling 23–17 to Arizona in Tucson.
+No. 3 Notre Dame shut out Navy 33–0.
+No. 4 Georgia squeaked past No. 14 South Carolina 13–10 in a matchup between star running backs Herschel Walker and George Rogers.
+No. 5 Florida State crushed Tulsa 45–2, No. 7 USC blew California out 60–7, and No. 8 Nebraska defeated No. 15 Missouri 38–16.
 The next poll featured No. 1 Notre Dame, No. 2 Georgia, No. 3 Florida State, No. 4 USC, and No. 5 Nebraska.

-November 8: The madness continued as new No. 1 Notre Dame was held to a 3-3 tie by Georgia Tech, who would finish with a 1-9-1 record.
+November 8: The madness continued as new No. 1 Notre Dame was held to a 3–3 tie by Georgia Tech, who would finish with a 1–9–1 record.
 For the second week in a row, the second-ranked team struggled after being notified that the team above them had lost.
-No. 2 Georgia trailed rival No. 20 Florida late in the game when QB Buck Belue hit WR Lindsay Scott on an out pattern; Scott turned up field and went 90 yards for the winning score in the season's most memorable play.
-It was Scott's only touchdown reception all season and it gave the Bulldogs a 26-21 win, making them the only undefeated and untied team in the nation.
+No. 2 Georgia trailed rival No. 20 Florida late in the game when QB Buck Belue hit WR Lindsay Scott on an out pattern; Scott turned upfield and went 90 yards for the winning score in the season's most memorable play.
+It was Scott's only touchdown reception all season and it gave the Bulldogs a 26–21 win, making them the only undefeated and untied team in the nation.
 The other top teams had less trouble.
-No. 3 Florida State defeated Virginia Tech 31-7, No. 4 USC won 34-9 at Stanford, No. 5 Nebraska beat Kansas State 55-8, and No. 6 Alabama won 28-7 over LSU.
+No. 3 Florida State defeated Virginia Tech 31–7, No. 4 USC won 34–9 at Stanford, No. 5 Nebraska beat Kansas State 55–8, and No. 6 Alabama won 28–7 over LSU.
 The next poll featured No. 1 Georgia, No. 2 USC, No. 3 Florida State, No. 4 Nebraska, and No. 5 Alabama.